NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 This program will fail if the illumination changes too much between images (see also :numref:`sfs_azimuth`).

-Various approaches of creation of interest point matches are handled below (the original ones should be deleted first).
+Various approaches of creation of interest point matches are presented below (the existing ones should be deleted first).
 Use ``stereo_gui`` (:numref:`stereo_gui_pairwise_matches`) to inspect the matches.

 Constraints